JoelCapitao/.vim/README.md

 .vim
 ====

+This repository is forked from the [jessfraz/.vim](https://github.com/jfrazelle/.vim) repository.
+All credits goes to her.

-My vim dot files. the `.vimrc` file is saved to [vimrc](https://github.com/jessfraz/.vim/blob/master/vimrc).
+My vim dot files. the `.vimrc` file is saved to [vimrc](https://github.com/JoelCapitao/.vim/blob/master/vimrc).

 Just run the following commands via terminal to get perfectly set up: